chrisruis/SARS-CoV-2_spectra/README.md

 The sequence alignments have suffix .fasta, the rooted phylogenetic trees have suffix .nwk, the position conversion file is named conversion.txt, the reference is named reference.fasta and the SBS spectrum has suffix _SBS_spectrum.csv

-# scripts directory
+# figures directory

-This directory contains scripts used in data analyses and plotting
+This directory contains data and scripts used in figures